Docs

 Go deeper in:

-Use out-action helpers when you need to inspect C5 output, planned sends, or action kinds:
+Use action helpers to inspect C5 output, planned sends, or action kinds:

 val outActions = testing.outActions();